fuzinato/fuzinato.github.io/_posts/2018-06-08-enabling-git-hooks-on-react-project.md

 resources: 'https://www.atlassian.com/git/tutorials/git-hooks , '
 ---
 Git hooks are great for running tests before commit or push.
 After making new file  _pre-commit_ (or _pre-push_) inside _.git/hooks/_ folder and in it list of tasks.
 You have to make it executable with `chmod +x pre-commit`.
 By default, create-react-app executes test with `--watch` flag which will hang and prevent hook to finish.
 Disable it by adding `--coverage` flag to `npm test` command.

-To run both unit and integration test prior to commit write:
+To run both unit and integration test prior to commit use:

     #!/bin/sh